PrediktorAS/PowerView-UserDocs/src/User Interfaces/Monitoring & Control/Monitoring/Screen Visualizations/Screen Visualizations.md

 See web browser setup for how to change the language settings.

 ## Status colors
-Status images are shown with predefined colors as follows:
+Status img are shown with predefined colors as follows:

 Inverter:
 - Operating: green